Toshiyo Yamada: Teaming with Toyota (1992–1997)

 For Tag League the Best 1994, Yamada teamed with Yumiko Hotta, while Toyota's team with Takako Inoue won the tournament.
 On October 9, Yamada and Toyota lost their WWWA Tag Titles to Double Inoue (Kyoko Inoue and Takako Inoue).
 Yamada started to take on a lesser role in the company and was moved down the cards.
 On November 20, Yamada competed at Big Egg Wrestling Universe with Tomoko Watanabe in a losing effort against LLPW's Shinobu Kandori and Mikiko Futagami.
 In December Yamada's Tag League the Best 1994 team with Yumiko Hotta finished in 5th place.
 To close out the year, Yamada teamed with Dream Orca partner and one half of LCO, Etsuko Mita against Toyota and her Tokyo Sweethearts partner and half of LCO, Mima Shimoda.

 On March 26, 1995, Yamada regained her All Pacific Championship at AJW Wrestling Queendom Victory.
 On July 31, 1995, Yamada and Toyota matched up again in the 1995 Japan Grand Prix.
 Yamada also revived Dream Orca for Tag League the Best 1995.
 Yamada then lost her All Pacific Championship to Yumiko Hotta at AJW Monday Night Sensation on December 4, 1995.
 On July 13, 1997, Yamada had her last match with All Japan Women's, squaring off against partner and rival, Manami Toyota.
 Toyota won.
 During this time, All Japan Women's was going through bankruptcy, losing 14 wrestlers through summer and fall of 1997.

 Gaea and retirement (1997–2004)

-On July 21, 1997, Yamada became a full-time member of Gaea Japan, were she wrestled until December 2004.
+On July 21, 1997, Yamada became a full-time member of Gaea Japan, where she wrestled until December 2004.
 She hurt her cervical spine in August 2004 and was unable to wrestle again.
 On December 12, 2004 at the Toshiyo Yamada Retirement Memorial Show, Manami Toyota and Etsuko Mita went to a 10 minute draw in an exhibition match in her honor.